MilesCranmer/PySR/README.md

             - Seems like its necessary right now.
 But still by far the slowest option.
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [ ] Declaration of the weights array every iteration
+- [x] Create a benchmark for speed
+- [x] Simplify subtrees with only constants beneath them.
+Or should I?
+Maybe randomly simplify sometimes?
+- [x] Record hall of fame
+- [x] Optionally (with hyperparameter) migrate the hall of fame, rather than current bests
+- [x] Test performance of reduced precision integers
+    - No effect